siruguri/flashcard/README.md

 * Devise and Cancan are set up:
   * Devise uses User as the model for authentication; no other config changes are made for Devise other than those in the default gem.
 Devise views are installed.
   * CanCan uses a simple authentication using the Task => User association
+* The production environment uses a Postgres adapter - development uses SQLite3.
 * Views (for Task) use HAML
 * Controllers use strong parameters
+* Assets
+  * Stylesheets use SASS, rather than LESS.
+The `application.css.scss` file explicitly includes what it needs, which in the beiginning is simply Bootstrap and a reset file that performs [basic browser resets](http://meyerweb.com/eric/tools/css/reset/)
 * The layout puts notice and alert at the top of the page, and a float:right element to accommodate the user session (logged-in/out) state.
-* The application layout uses Twitter Bootstrap CSS.
 * Forms use [Formtastic Bootstrap](https://github.com/mjbellantoni/formtastic-bootstrap).
 * The app has Capistrano (3.3.5) installed with some basic defaults that assist in making deployments to a remote folder via SSH, like sym-linking to an existing database, to the database config file so that credentials are not stored in the SCS, etc.
 * Rails Admin: The app now has Rails Admin installed.
 Note that installation was done by following [the basic steps](https://github.com/sferik/rails_admin#installation), and that the Devise lines in `config/initializers/rails_admin.rb` are uncommented.